-- 1. The Permittee shall notify the Department in writing of any newly discovered release(s) of hazardous waste or hazardous constituents discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means, within fifteen (15) calendar days of discovery.
-Such newly discovered releases may be from SWMUs or AOCs identified in Condition II.A.2. or SWMUs or AOCs identified in Condition II.A.4.for which further investigation under Condition II.C.4. was not required. - 2.
-If the Department determines that further investigation of the SWMUs or AOCs is needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Condition II.F.1.b.
+- 1. The Permittee shall notify the Department in writing of any newly discovered release(s) of hazardous waste or hazardous constituents discovered during the course of ground-water monitoring, field investigations, environmental audits, or other means, within fifteen (15) calendar days of discovery.
+Such newly discovered releases may be from SWMUs or AOCs identified in Condition VIII.A.2. or SWMUs or AOCs identified in Condition VIII.A.3. - 2.
+If the Department determines that further investigation of the SWMUs or AOCs is needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Condition VIII.F.1.b.